shelvia-w/Detective-Series-Solutions/k_Nearest_Neighbors.md

 ---

 ## ❓ Question 2:
 **Suppose the town has 1,000 people, but only 10 of them are bookworms like Casey, while the rest are mostly into coffee shop hopping and socializing.
-If you had chosen `k = 100`, would Casey still be matched with similar people?
+If you had chosen k = 100, would Casey still be matched with similar people?
 Why or why not?**

 **✅ Answer:**